A taste of one's own medicine: medical satire at the Royal College of Physicians

 - Wednesday 1 June, Museum Late (past event)

 - Wednesday 15 June, Caricature and cartoons: workshop for adults, in partnership with the Cartoon Museum (past event)

-- Thursday 7 July, Museum Late - book a free place now
+- Thursday 7 July, Museum Late (past event)

-- Wednesday 20 July, A theatre of doctors: an evening of medical history and drama - book now
+- Wednesday 20 July, A theatre of doctors: an evening of medical history and drama (past event)

-- Thursday 27 Oct, family caricature workshop, in partnership with the Cartoon Museum
+- Wednesday 26 Oct, family caricature workshop, in partnership with the Cartoon Museum (past event)

 This event programme is made possible with support from Art Fund.